-– It is expected to be come with a 110bhp, 1.2-litre turbocharged petrol engine.
+– The Tata Tigor JTP performance is expected to be come with a 110bhp, 1.2-litre turbocharged petrol engine.

-Tata Motors recently took the wraps of the sportier version of its Tigor sub-compact sedan at the Delhi Auto Expo.
-Called the Tata Tigor JTP, this new model was put up on display at the brand’s performance division alongside the Tamo Racemo sportscar.
+Tata Motors had unveiled the sportier versions of the Tigor sub-compact sedan and Tiago hatchback at the 2018 Delhi Auto Expo.
+The model we are talking here is the sportier Tigor, which is called Tata Tigor JTP.
 This sporty iteration won’t have a direct competition in India, though it could impact sales of the Ford Aspire Sport and the Honda Amaze.
 The Tigor JTP is one among the first products developed under ‘JTP’ (Jayem, Tata and Performance) brand.
 We informed you earlier that Tata Motors collaborated with the Jayem Auto to produce electric as well as performance vehicles.
 Read – Tata 45X Premium Hatchback Pictures & Details

-The performance version of the Tigor sedan has adapted some its design bits from Tata’s latest IMPACT design 2.0 design philosophy.
+The performance version of the Tigor sedan has adapted some of its design bits from Tata’s latest IMPACT design 2.0 design philosophy.
 Featuring more pronounced detailing and other visual upgrades, the Tata Tigor JTP looks more aggressive and sportier than the regular model.
 It also gets stiffer suspension, tweaked dampers and a lower ground clearance.
-Power for the performance sedan comes from the 1.2-litre turbo-petrol engine borrowed from the Nexon.
+Similar to the Tiago JTP, the Tigor JTP will be powered by a 1.2-litre turbo petrol engine paired to a 5-speed manual gearbox.
 Read: Tata H5X Compact SUV Concept Unveiled

 – Integrated spoiler

 – Flat-bottomed steering

 – Newly designed alloy wheels